-The Dallas joint custody attorney team at the Law Office of Julie Johnson has a firm understanding of how the Texas Family Code and the courts view the matter of child custody.
+The Dallas joint custody attorney team at The Texas Divorce Lawyer has a firm understanding of how the Texas Family Code and the courts view the matter of child custody.
 First and foremost, the court will seek a post-divorce situation that is in the best interests of the child.
 In many cases, this means shared or joint custody (or joint conservatorship, as it is called).

-A lawyer from the Law Office of Julie Johnson can talk to you about the parameters of joint conservatorship in Texas and what it will mean for you and your child.
+A lawyer from The Texas Divorce Lawyer can talk to you about the parameters of joint conservatorship in Texas and what it will mean for you and your child.
 Call us now at 214-265-7630 to schedule your initial consultation and discuss your case with one of our family lawyers.

 Your Child Custody Options in Texas